jramos/cgminer_api_client/README.md

 * removepool(number)
 * switchpool(number)

-Any commands not explictly defined are implemented using ``method_missing``.
+Any cgminer API commands not explictly defined above are implemented using ``method_missing``.
 A complete list of available API commands can be found in the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README).

 ## CLI Usage